 Information and resources

 To learn about more health terms related to your health coverage, explore our Individual and family health plans Learning Center.
-You'll also find articles on how to save on health coverage and how to choose the right plan for you.
+You'll find articles on how to save on health coverage and how to choose the right plan for you.